reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 }
 ```
 The `@Entity` annotation indicates that the annotated class is a JPA entity.
-The `name` attribute inside the annotation indicates the table name.
+The `name` attribute inside the annotation defines the table name.
-Defining the name attribute is not mandatory, but if we do not set the `name` attribute, Spring will assume that the table name is the same as the class name.
+Setting the `name` is not mandatory, but if we do not set it, Spring will assume that the table name is the same as the class name.

 ### Defining a Primary Key
 ```java